Biden to urge G-7 leaders to call out, compete with China

 Senior royals — including heir to the throne Prince Charles, his son Prince William and William’s wife, Kate — joined the leaders for the reception and a dinner of roasted turbot, Cornish new potatoes and greens with wild garlic pesto, cooked by a local chef.

 The choice of an ecologically themed venue was deliberate.
-Climate change is also a top issue on the agenda, and hundreds of protesters gathered in Cornwall to urge the leaders to act, some dressed as sea creatures such as jellyfish.
+Climate change is also a top issue on the agenda, and hundreds of protesters gathered in Cornwall to urge the leaders to act, some dressed as sea creatures, including jellyfish.
 Demonstrators deployed a barge off the coast with two large inflatable figures depicting Biden and Johnson on board.

 Lemire reported from Plymouth, England.
 Associated Press writers Danica Kirka and Sylvia Hui in Falmouth, England, contributed to this report.